Regression-aware Continual Learning for Android Malware Detection: Security Regression in Continual Learning

 \subsection{Forgetting vs. Regression}

-Given the notion of security regression in the context of CL, we now analyze its relation and difference with the forgetting phenomenon and highlight why both should be considered when assessing update quality.
-Forgetting refers to a decline in model performance on previous experiences after the required update.
+We now analyze its relation and difference with the forgetting phenomenon and highlight why both should be considered when assessing update quality.
+Forgetting refers to a decline in model performance on previous experiences after the update.
 Unlike forgetting, regression captures fine-grained degradations in model behavior, thus capturing instances where the model regresses in specific predictions (\ie focusing on negative flips), even when the overall performance improves.
-Therefore, regression can be defined as a sample-wise measure, rather than an average, global one, as it provides a fine-grained measure of prediction consistency over time.
-A model might not exhibit forgetting and improve the overall average performance while still suffering from regression, hence failing on specific samples it previously classified correctly.
+Therefore, regression can be defined as a sample-wise measure, rather than an average, global one, as it provides a fine-grained assessment of prediction consistency over time.
+A model might not exhibit forgetting and even improve the overall performance while still suffering from regression.

 To formally analyze the relation between forgetting and regression, we first define the Positive Flip Rate (PFR), which follows a similar rationale to the NFR definition in \cref{eq:nfr_cl}: